Josiahfrederick/Josiahfrederick/README.md

-<h1>Hi I’m Josiah, an IT and Software Programmer Beginner
+<h1>Hi I’m Josiah, an IT and Software Programmer Beginner</h1>
-<h2> Information Technology Projects
+<h2> Information Technology Projects</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>
   - [osTicket: Prerequisites and Installation](https://github.com/Josiahfrederick/osticket-prereqs)
   - [osTicket: Post-Installation Configuration](https://github.com/Josiahfrederick/post-install-config)
   - [osTicket: Ticket Lifecycle Examples](https://github.com/Josiahfrederick/ticket-lifecycle)

-<h1>Explanation
+<h2>Beginner Programmer </h2>

+- As a Beginner at programming I have the goal of being a great game developer and with experience in the working field I will be able to pursue my goal in the game development industry.
+I hope I can work with others to help me pursue my goal

+<h1>Explanation</h1>

 - There are some issues I have to say, as I was unable to use azure due to me not having the funds or a card of my own to use as a form of payment to use azure.